 It is also responsible for planning policy, providing advice to Council on resource management and the Napier City District Plan.

 Its GIS system is used to produce maps and plans and for reproducing aerial photographs of the city.

 Parking, noise control, licensing for food, hairdressing and liquor premises and animal control are included in the Planning Manager's areas of responsibility, as is Environmental Health, which provides for and promotes public health and safety.

-This department manages all operational aspects of the physical works through contracts (both internal and external).
-Maintenance and development operations are provided by other departments, such as the Services Department, or they may be contracted out.
+This Directorate manages all operational aspects of the physical works through contracts (both internal and external).
+Maintenance and development operations are provided by other departments, such as the City Services Department, or they may be contracted out.

 Disclaimers and Copyright